Close Menu

 Having daily tools ready to go on the desk removes friction and signals that learning time is starting.

-Just having her daily tools ready to go signals that learning time is starting.
-I also recommend keeping a simple clock nearby to help with time awareness.
+Having everything ready signals that learning time is starting.
+I also keep a small clock nearby so she can track time on her own.

-Kids are not designed to sit still for long periods.
-We keep focused learning sessions short—around 15 to 20 minutes.
-After that, we take a movement break together.
+Kids are not built to sit still for long stretches.
+We keep focused learning sessions to around 15 to 20 minutes, then take a short movement break.

 A dad helping his daughter solve multiplication math problems on a whiteboard while her toddler brother watches.